weruharim/r4da-journey/Data Transformation in R.md

 (per_year <- summarize(per_month, flights = sum(flights)))
 ```

-We create a `daily` object by grouping the data by `year`, `month`, and `day`.
+I created a `daily` object by grouping the data by `year`, `month`, and `day`.
 Then, we summarize the grouped data to calculate the number of flights per day, per month, and per year.

 ---